 The obvious explanation is that A3 is violated.
-The online Appendix considers and rules out several potential "mechanical" explanations, proposed by CFR (2015a; 2014d) and Bacher-Hicks, Kane and Staiger (2014) following circulation of an initial draft of this comment, that might lead to rejections of the placebo test null even if the underlying design is valid.
-In particular, the failure of the placebo test is robust to specifications that "isolate[] sources of variation in teacher VA that are not spuriously correlated with prior test scores," as proposed by CFR in their Reply.
+The Appendix considers and rules out several potential "mechanical" explanations, proposed by CFR (2015a; 2014d) and Bacher-Hicks et al. (2014) following circulation of an initial draft of this comment, that might lead to rejections of the placebo test null even if the underlying design is valid.
 Further exploration indicates, however, that another mechanical explanation is an important factor.
 Specifically, much of the problem derives from CFR-I's omission of teachers with missing VA predictions - those who are observed in only a single year - from their analyses.
 These teachers are not randomly selected, and the exclusion of their students from school-grade-subject-year averages incorporates some of the observational student-teacher sorting into the putative quasi-experiment.

 This points to two alternative routes toward reducing bias in λ from endogeneity of ΔQ{sgmt} .
 One can control for observables that are correlated with ΔQ{sgmt} , under a selection-on-observables assumption, or one can include the missing classrooms in the school-grade-subject-year means.
 Each requires assumptions (as, of course, does CFR-I's strategy of excluding a non-random subset of classrooms).
 I pursue both options.
 Empirically, results are sensitive to doing something about the failure of the quasi-experimental research design, but mostly insensitive to just how it is addressed.
 In particular, results are similar across several methods for controlling for student preparedness and in specifications designed to "block" possible channels by which prior-grade scores could be an intermediate outcome of the current-grade teachers' VA.
-The robustness of the adjusted results raises confidence in their validity.15
+The robustness of the adjusted results raises confidence in their validity.
+Appendix B further explores the inclusion of missing classrooms in the sample, demonstrating that results are similarly stable when I vary the strategy for assigning VA predictions to the missing teachers and or restrict the sample to school-grade-vear cells with no missing data, as suggested by CFR (2015a).

-II.
-North Carolina data
+2 North Carolina data